 “They also want to level the playing field so all reasonably qualified investors have access to the same opportunities,” says Christopher Mizer, CEO at Vivaris Capital, an alternative asset investing company in La Jolla, California.

 While the move makes some practical sense, it’s also in the interest of big financial players.
-It’s part of a push by the financial industry and the Trump administration to expand the number of people who can access these products, and so the pool of capital available to invest in them.
+The move to expand the qualification was part of a push by the financial industry and the former Trump administration to expand the number of people who can access these products, and therefore increase the pool of capital available to invest in them.

-The change in accreditation rules follows a decision earlier this year by the DOL to allow employer-sponsored 401(k) plans to access private equity as part of a diversified fund, such as a target-date fund.
+The change in accreditation rules follows a decision early in 2020 by the DOL to allow employer-sponsored 401(k) plans to access private equity as part of a diversified fund, such as a target-date fund.

 Hedge fund Bridgewater and private equity shops Carlyle and Blackstone Group were among those supporting the expansion of accreditation, according to the Wall Street Journal.
 One reason: fees on more exotic products remain robust, while management fees on traditional funds have been declining for at least two decades.
 Part of the reason for those higher fees is the reputed higher performance of the funds, or at least the potential for higher performance.

-While the financial industry is working hard to get its exotic products on the table, that doesn’t mean they’re worth investing in.
+While the financial industry worked hard to get its exotic products on the table, that doesn’t mean they’re worth investing in.
 In fact, it may mean the reverse, though some investors think that access to alleged “smart money” such as private equity may improve their overall returns.

 “The overall returns of alternative assets, including private equity, venture capital, real estate development, etc. have historically been higher than public equities,” says Mizer, noting that some of the differences in performance depend on the time measurement period.